 Charlotte Huffman joined CBS 3 and The CW Philly’s Eyewitness News team as an investigative reporter in September, 2013.

 Huffman came to Philadelphia from WNCN-TV in Raleigh, North Carolina, where she has been a reporter since 2010.
-While in Raleigh, Huffman was honored with the 2013 regional Edward R. Murrow Award for her “Poison in the Water” investigation which revealed 2,000 contamination sites across North Carolina.
+While in Raleigh, Huffman was honored with the 2013 regional Edward R. Murrow Award and regional Emmy for her “Poison in the Water” investigation which revealed 2,000 contamination sites across North Carolina.
 Her reporting prompted state legislative change and a statewide water safety campaign.

 Previously, Huffman reported for KETK-TV in Tyler, Texas, where she was the weekday morning anchor and host of “East Texas Live.”
 She began her journalism career as a general assignment reporter at KFDX-TV in Wichita Falls, Texas.

 A native of Oklahoma City, Huffman is a graduate of Southern Methodist University, where she earned a Bachelor of Arts degree in broadcast journalism and Spanish.
-She and her husband, Colin, an Air Force F-15 pilot, reside in Philadelphia.
+She and her husband, an Air Force F-15 pilot, reside in Philadelphia.

 The I-Team’s Charlotte Huffman reports.

 A classroom is thought to be the safest place for a child to flourish mentally, physically, and emotionally.
 However, this safe haven is proving to be less safe than many would like to think.

 I-TEAM: Salem County Gave Children Wrong Vaccines; 2-Year-Old Boy Received Double Dose of Cervical Cancer Prevention Vaccine